renatols-jf/spboot-chassi/README.md

 - Create some kind of label structure to override default names for metrics, tags, and logging fields.
 - Allow request duration metrics to be collected in measurements different from milliseconds.
 - Create mechanism to work with Java NIO.
+- Implement a configuration to not swallow rendering transformation errors, which is currently being done.
 - Implement distributed tracing.
 - Implement default validators.
 - Implement yml configuration for things like validations, and more.